Howard Wilkinson

 Howard Wilkinson OBE (born 13 November 1943) is an English former footballer and manager.
 Despite having a low-profile playing career, Wilkinson embarked on a successful managerial career.
 He won the First Division championship in 1992 with Leeds United, the final season before the creation of the Premier League.
 As FA Technical Director he was instrumental in the planning and development of English football's first National Football Centre.
 To date, he remains the last English manager to win the top-flight league in England.
 He later had spells as caretaker manager of the England senior and U21 teams.

-Wilkinson is currently the chairman of the League Managers Association.
+Wilkinson was a founding member of the League Managers Association and served as its chairman from its formation in 1992 until his retirement in 2024.

 Playing career

 Born in the Netherthorpe district of Sheffield, Yorkshire, Wilkinson began his playing career with local team Sheffield United, before joining cross-city rivals Sheffield Wednesday, signing for them on 25 June 1962.

 After making just 22 league appearances, he joined Brighton & Hove Albion on 9 July 1966 where he played over a hundred league matches as a winger.
 He left the club in 1971.

 His final club was Boston United.
 Whilst there, he won several Northern Premier League titles.
 It was at the Pilgrims where he began his managerial career, being appointed player manager in 1975.
 He won two more Northern Premier League titles as manager.
 In December 1976 he was enticed away from Boston to join Mossley as Player-Manager and guided them up the table to finish 9th, being unbeaten in 19 successive games.
 He played 30 matches for the club, scoring one goal.

-He has a degree in Education from what is now Sheffield Hallam University, where he graduated from in 1975.
+He has a degree in education from what is now Sheffield Hallam University, where he graduated from in 1975.